webplatform/docs/apis/appcache/ApplicationCache/index.md

 An application cache provides the following benefits:

-* Offline browsing: users can navigate a site or use a web application although they are offline.
+* Offline browsing: users can navigate a site or use a web application although they are offline
-* Speed: cached resources are local, and therefore load faster.
+* Speed: cached resources are local, and therefore load faster
 * Reduced server load: the browser only downloads resources that have changed from the server.
 }}
 {{API_Object}}